Frederick Arthur MacKenzie

-Frederick Arthur MacKenzie (1869–1931, often spelled as McKenzie) was a correspondent active in the early 20th century who wrote several books on geopolitical developments in eastern Asia.
-He was born in Quebec, and described himself as "Scots-Canadian".
-He briefly contributed to the Pall Mall Gazette, and then for several years he worked with the Daily Mail as travelling correspondent in the Far East.

-Mackenzie was one of the few Western journalists to cover the Russo-Japanese War from the Japanese side, and one of the few Western correspondents that wrote about the Korean resistance against Japan during the Japanese Rule.
-His last book was related to religious persecution in Soviet Russia.
+Frederick Arthur MacKenzie (1869–1931) was a Canadian journalist that covered several geopolitical developments in East Asia in the early 20th century.
+He was one of the few Western journalists to cover the Russo-Japanese War from the Japanese side and the Korean resistance against Japan during the Japanese occupation of Korea.

+He briefly contributed to the Pall Mall Gazette, and then for several years he worked with the Daily Mail as a travelling correspondent in East Asia.
+His last book was on religious persecution in Soviet Russia.

 In 2014, he was posthumously awarded the Order of Merit for National Foundation by the Korean Government.

+Early life

+MacKenzie was born in Quebec in 1869, and described himself as "Scots-Canadian", although he would later tell locals abroad that he was English for convenience's sake.

 Career

 Russo-Japanese War

 As a war correspondent for the Daily Mail, Frederick A. MacKenzie registered the Russo-Japanese War.
 During these years, he travelled to Korea and Manchuria with American writers Jack London and Robert L. Dunn.
 They were the only Western journalists witnessing the early stages of the conflict on the side of the Japanese army.

 MacKenzie exalted the Japanese soldiers that fought in the war.
 He praised their education and observed the soft treatment given to captured Russian officers.
 He also remarked about the ability of Japanese soldiers to stand prolonged exertion.